ExtenZe

 ExtenZe is an herbal nutritional supplement claiming to promote "natural male enhancement", a euphemism for penis enlargement.
-Additionally, television commercials and advertisements claim an "improved" or "arousing" sexual experience.
-Extenze paid $6 million to settle a class-action false advertising lawsuit in 2010.
+ExtenZe paid $6 million to settle a class-action false advertising lawsuit in 2010.

 Websites selling the product make several more detailed claims, including acquiring a "larger penis".
-Their enlarging effects are described as "temporary" while under the use of Extenze.
+Their enlarging effects are described as "temporary" while under the use of ExtenZe.
 Early infomercials featured a studio audience and porn star Ron Jeremy.
 Former Dallas Cowboys and Miami Hurricanes head coach Jimmy Johnson has also appeared in an ExtenZe commercial.
 ExtenZe makes pills and 2-ounce shots that are sold in over 75,000 retail stores.

 The product is manufactured by BIOTAB Nutraceuticals, Inc., and marketed by Maximizer Health Products.